Responding to an unmet need….

 2018 – North Bridge Academy enrollment grew to 46 students and expanded to 8th grade.
 Full-time faculty grew from four to eight.
 Its first cohort of 8th-grade students graduated.

 2019 – North Bridge Academy secured a new location in the bucolic, charming community of Mill Valley.
 Annie Crowder was hired as Head of School.

 2020 – Amidst the Covid 19 pandemic, North Bridge Academy provided a full academic year of core curriculum in both hybrid and in-person modalities.
 Our solid fiscal position affords us the opportunity to embrace what's next.

 North Bridge Academy Today...

+NBA is dedicated to teaching our students the way they learn best in an environment that celebrates their strengths as well as remediates their differences.
 Our program has evolved and expanded.
-Our solid fiscal position affords us the opportunity to partner with experts in social-emotional learning, test preparation, human development, anxiety mangement, and executive function.
+Our solid fiscal position affords us the opportunity to partner with experts in social-emotional learning, test preparation, human development, anxiety management, and executive function.
 As we expand, so do the opportunities for our students to discover their strengths and find new outlets for their imagination, problem-solving skills and empathy.
 We like to say we are a small school with big plans.
-In 2019, we expanded our enrichment offering to include more theater, outdoor activities and sports.
-In 2020, we will be adding more clubs, community service opportunities and after-care options.